theandrew168/bloggulus/backend/ddd/README.md

 14. When syncing RSS data, existing Posts may be updated
 15. Post content should be stripped of HTML tags before storing
 16. Posts should be searchable by their content
+17. An Account can add Blogs (by feed URL)
+18. An Account can follow Blogs
+19. An Account can unfollow Blogs